-Expand Q&A and Cortana, select the checkbox for Turn on Q&A for this dataset and choose Apply.
+Expand Q&A, select the checkbox for Turn on Q&A for this dataset, and choose Apply.

 What data is cached and how is privacy protected?

 When you enable Q&A for your on-premises data, a subset of your data is cached in the service.
 This caching ensures that Q&A works with a reasonable performance.
 Power BI excludes values longer than 24 characters from caching.
 The cache is deleted within a few hours when you disable Q&A by unchecking Turn on Q&A for this dataset, or when you delete your dataset.

 Considerations and troubleshooting

 - Initially the feature is only available for SQL Server 2016 Analysis Services Tabular data sources.
 The feature is optimized to work with tabular data.
 The Q&A experience isn't yet supported for multi-dimensional.
 Additional data sources supported by the on-premises data gateway will be rolled out over time.

 - Object level security (OLS) isn't supported.
 Q&A doesn't respect object level security and can reveal table or column names to users who don't have access to them.
 You should enable RLS to ensure data values are secured appropriately as well.

 - Live connections are only supported with the on-premises data gateway.
-As a result, this can't be used with the personal gateway.
+As a result, this feature can't be used with the personal gateway.

 - On-premises data gateway